top of page

 “This is an innovative and exciting approach to farmer-led ecosystem restoration, and our overall objective is that at last 50% of the rural parts of our catchment are under better management for nature by 2050.
 I can’t wait to get started!”

-West Dorset Wilding now have to undertake a period of preparation with the government advisors, Natural England, so that work can start in earnest by April 2024.
+West Dorset Wilding undertook a period of preparation with government advisors, Natural England, and work began in earnest in April 2024.
 You can find out more about the project at westdorsetwilding.org/brit and by emailing info@westdorsetwilding.org

 bottom of page